 Theological Education Funds

-- be Canadian citizens, or non-Canadians working or studying in Canada;
+- Canadian citizenship or non-citizen currently working or studying in Canada;

 Students in aspirant or candidate status who are enrolled in a Master of Divinity degree program leading to fellowship as a Unitarian Universalist minister are also eligible to apply for scholarships from the UUA.